Why Your Coaching Business Needs More Than Just a Pretty Landing Page

 And they notice.
 They always notice.

-When you hire custom website designer coach who specializes in your niche, you're getting more than code.
+When you hire custom website designer coach who specializes in coaching websites, you're getting more than code.
 You're getting strategy.
 Someone who knows that coaches need a specific flow.
 They understand that your About page isn't about you—it's about your client's transformation.
-They know that testimonials belong above the fold, not buried in a footer.
+They know that testimonials belong prominently displayed, not buried.

 Templates can't do that.
 Only human intuition can.